Convention Awards

 The Lois Schweikart O’Dell Anchor Award honors an outstanding alumna in good standing who has given exceptional dedication and faithful service to her alumnae chapter and community for a minimum of five years.

-Learn more about Karen
+Learn more about Melinda

 Carrie W. Staehle Award